 This basilica is one of the oldest churches in the city of San Sebastián specifically of the 18thcentury.
 It is of Baroque style, although, you can find some older elements of Gothic style and more modern, neoclassical.
 Behind it is Mount Urgull.

 La Concha beach

-Considered one of the most beautiful beaches in Europe (in fact, it was named the most beautiful urban beach in Europe), it is the most beautiful beach in the world for the people of San Sebastian.
+Considered one of the most beautiful beachess in North Spain and even in Europe (in fact, it was named the most beautiful urban beach in Europe), it is the most beautiful beach in the world for the people of San Sebastian.
 La Concha is the axis of San Sebastian.
-Every visitor, traveler, and resident walk it each day or very frequently to travel from one side of the city to the other.
+Every visitor, traveler, and resident walks it each day or very frequently to travel from one side of the city to the other.
 The connection between both parts of the city makes La Concha heavily frequented by pedestrians, cyclists, and cars moving from one side to the other.